freeplane/docs/src/docs/user-documentation/working-w-mindmap-files.md

 ### Export map
 To export the mindmap you can select `File->Export map` from the menu.
-Map can be exported to following formats.

 ### Export branches